bugejajoseph/facebook-shell/README.md

-A mini-API Python client for Facebook that can be used for accessing the graph API and FQL.
-This API implements the client-side authentication flow and authenticate using OAuth 2.
+A mini-API Python Facebook client that can be used for interacting with the Graph API and Facebook Query Language (FQL).
+Technically, it can be used to post new stories, upload photos, retrieve posts and a variety of other tasks that an app might need to do.
+This API implements the FB authentication flow that is based on the OAuth 2.0 protocol.

 ## Build

-Edit `fbshell.py` to set the APP_ID to the your App ID.
+Edit `fbshell.py` to set APP_ID, HOST_NAME and SERVER_PORT to match your App ID, host name and server port number, respectively.

 ## Run